 For the Integrated PhD in Molecular Biosciences (Biotechnology) programme you will be enrolled on the MSc Molecular Biosciences (Biotechnology) in your first year.
 You will take courses at Master’s-level, where you will be expected to undertake training through two research projects and critically analyse research through seminar presentations and written work.

 The unique course structure is designed in consultation with clinical and industrial partners to give you the specialist knowledge and practical skills needed for a career in molecular biosciences.
-You’ll gain extensive research experience by carrying out two research projects, working in dedicated postgraduate labs and with researchers from the Department of Biology & Biochemistry and our new Milner Centre for Evolution
+You’ll gain extensive research experience by carrying out two research projects, working in dedicated postgraduate labs and with researchers from the Department of Life Sciences and our new Milner Centre for Evolution

 The course also includes a ‘Broadening horizons’ unit, giving you the opportunity to further strengthen your employability by doing a project addressing the challenges of global environment sustainability.
 You’ll apply your skills related to either entrepreneurship, teaching, media and communication, or public engagement.